-- a.
-6" and Smaller: ASTM A216 WCB steel body, flanged, stainless steel ball, full port, PTFE seat, stainless steel stem, two-piece construction, ANSI class 150, Apollo 88A-200 series, Milwaukee F20CS150 series, Nibco F-515-CS-F-66-FS series or Kitz 150SCTBZM (C) or approved equal. - b.
-8" and Larger: gate valves as specified above, provide Class 150 for condensate valves in lieu of Class 300 for steam. - c.
+- b.
+8" and larger: gate valves as specified above, provide Class 150 for condensate valves in lieu of Class 300 for steam. - c.
 Provide rotary hand wheel operators with gear actuators and with adjustable position stop and position indicators.
 Size hand wheel operators with no higher than 40 lb. rim pull at full valve pressure rating. - d.
 Provide valve neck extensions with sufficient length to allow for insulation where insulation blanket. - e.
-All steam and condensate valves shall be provided with removable insulating blankets.

-5. Check Valves

-- a.
-21⁄2" and Smaller: A 105 forged carbon steel body, horizontal globe, threaded ends, series 400 stainless steel renewable disc and seat, ANSI Class 600. - b.
+All steam and condensate valves shall be provided with removable insulating blankets. - 5.
+Check Valves - a.
+21/2" and smaller: A 105 forged carbon steel body, horizontal globe, threaded ends, series 400 stainless steel renewable disc and seat, ANSI Class 600. - b.
 Provide check valves at steam condensate lines at outlet of all traps.
-Install check valve between trap and gate valve.

-6. Globe Valves
+Install check valve between trap and gate valve. - 6.
+Globe Valves - a.

-- a.
 2" cast steel, flanged, union bonnet, stainless steel plug disc and seat rings, malleable iron hand-wheel, Class 300, conforming to ASME B16.34, Powell Fig. 3031 or equal. - b.
 Install 2" globe valves in bypass lines around each main steam valve.

-Position valve handle accessible and locate valve in bypass such that it will not interfere with operation or maintenance of the main steam valve.

-7. Drain Valves

-a.
-Gate valve for steam or ball valves for condensate as specified above.
+Position valve handle accessible and locate valve in bypass such that it will not interfere with operation or maintenance of the main steam valve. - 7.
+Drain Valves - Gate valve for steam or ball valves for condensate as specified above.
 Provide drain valves on each side of steam valves.
 Provide drain valve on condensate on each side of take offs from main.
-Drain valves shall be provided with short threaded nipple and cap.

-b.
-Provide drain valves at all low points of piping systems for complete drainage of systems.
+Drain valves shall be provided with short threaded nipple and cap. - b.
+Provide drain valves at all low points of piping systems for complete drainage of systems. - 8.
+Steam pressure reducing valves shall have tight seal shutoffs.
+The basis of design is FisherTM.